Effective temperature of active matter: Abstract

 \section{Abstract}

-We follow the dynamics of an ensemble of interacting self-propelled particles in contact with an equilibrated thermal bath.
+We follow the dynamics of an ensemble of interacting self-propelled motorized particles in contact with an equilibrated thermal bath.
 We find that the fluctuation-dissipation relation allows for the definition of an effective temperature that is compatible with the results obtained using a tracer particle as a thermometer.
-The effective temperature takes a higher value than the temperature of the bath when the effect of the motors is not correlated with the structural rearrangements they induce.
-Instead, it takes a slightly lower value than the environmental temperature when susceptible motors are used.
+The effective temperature takes a value which is higher than the temperature of the bath and it is continuously controlled by the motor intensity.

 Active matter is driven out of equilibrium by internal or external energy sources.
 Its constituents absorb energy from their environment or from internal fuel tanks and dissipate it by carrying out internal movements that lead to translational or rotational motion.
-A typical example is given by the eukaryotic cell cytoskeleton network~\cite{cytoskeleton} that is made of long polar filaments with attached motors.
+A typical example can be found in eukariotes, which are cells organized into complex assemblies by internal structures.
+In these cells many processes involve the cytoskeleton~\cite{cytoskeleton}, the cellular scaffolding, that is formed by a network of long polar filaments interacting through molecular motors.
 The latter exert stresses which deform the former and regulate the network dynamics.
-These structures exhibit a rich variety of viscoelastic properties; by rearranging their structure they change from plastic/fluid to elastic/solid phases and {\it vice versa}.
+These structures exhibit a rich variety of viscoelastic properties; by rearranging their structure they change from plastic/fluid to elastic/glassy phases and {\it vice versa}.
 Another celebrated example of active matter are self-propelled particle assemblies in bacterial colonies~\cite{bacteria}.